 - motivation and recognition for participating in the collaboration and integration process

 Web-based content is a good place to start managing content, for several reasons.
 The Web is a relatively new channel, so its structure and habits are less entrenched in organizational culture.
 In addition, the Web brings together information from disparate parts of an organization, making information gaps and inconsistencies obvious and making collaboration necessary.
-Finally, technology exists that can enable content management on the Web.
+Finally, technology exists that can enable content management on the web.

-Managing Web-based content
+Managing digital content

-On the Web, content management means publishing information.
-Good Web content needs a publishing process behind it, to ensure that it is accurate, up-to-date, on-brand, and serves the needs of the author and organization who generate it, as well as the reader.
+On the web, content management means publishing information.
+Good web content needs a publishing process behind it, to ensure that it is accurate, up-to-date, on-brand, and serves the needs of the author and organization who generate it, as well as the reader.
 Software tools can automate some of the content management process, but content management can happen without software — and the thought processes drive the content management requirements — not vice-versa.

 There are many people inside an organization who play an integral role in creating good content management, who shape an organization and its products and services and convey that information to key audiences: